blorente/Starcraft-II-Replay-Analysis/report/source.md

 * **Actions Per Minute** or **APM**, the number of mouse clicks, moves or key presses a player performs.
 The best players have an APM of around 400, while an average player will rarely go over 120.
 * **Workers Created**.
 In Starcraft II, the player with the most resources usually wins the game, and thus it is deemed important for a good player to constantly be creating workers to gather as many resources as possible.
 * **Minimap Clicks**.
-Since a Starcraft II player has to control every single unit in the team, many places often require immediate attention, such as jumping from a battle on one side of the map to creating new workers back at the base.
-This is why efficient camera movement is vital for a player, and therefore a good player will often click on the minimap to move the camera, instead of dragging it to the sides, as it is much faster.
+Since a Starcraft II player has to control every single unit in the team, many points of the map often require attention at once, such as jumping from a battle on one side of the map to creating new workers back at the base.
+This is why efficient camera movement is vital for a player, and therefore a good player will often click on the minimap to move the camera, instead of dragging it to the sides.

 The aim of this study is to determine how useful these player traits are when trying to predict the skill level of a player.
 In the case that they're not very significant, a secondary goal is to determine _which_ attributes are truly determinant of a player's skill.